 So although I’m not budging on seafood quite yet, I am here to tell all you blue cheese haters out there to not be like me because I am about to change your stinky, moldy cheese minds forever!

-With a warm, creamy, flavor explosion of cheesecake, blue cheese, buttery pecan crust, sweet strawberries, and balsamic vinegar!
+The Instapot cheesecake has a warm, creamy, flavor explosion of cheesecake, blue cheese, buttery pecan crust, sweet strawberries, and balsamic vinegar!
 It’s heaven, and it’s already proven to change minds in my own circle of blue cheese hating family and friends.

 Now to all you blue cheese lovers out there, the ones that look at restaurant menus and see only blue cheese salad dressing, blue cheese burgers, and buffalo blue cheese whatever: you are going to love this!